Quick Start Guide

 Option Values Description

-topBarEnabled true/false Shows a navigation bar at the top with your logo and menu
+topBarEnabled true/false Shows a navigation bar at the top

 Top Bar Icon (Logo)